 Best Lightweight Performance

 Vasque Breeze LT GTX - Women's

-We knew the Vasque Breeze LT GTX - Women's were going to be something special from the moment we put them on the scale.
-These boots look no different from many other models in this review - above-the-ankle cut, thick midsoles, fairly aggressive sole and tread - andy yet, they provide an exemplary level of performance.
-What sets the Breeze LT apart is that it incorporates all these things into a lightweight package, and our testing proved that they could hang tough with the more robust models in this review.
-With comfortable padding, supportive midsoles, and stable design, the Breeze LT's held their own on multi-day trips and rugged, uneven terrain.
-At the end of a long day of trail, our feet were thankful for these boots.
+Right out of the box, we were amazed by how light these boots felt.
+When placed on the scale, the Vasque Breeze LT GTX - Women's also stood out.
+These boots look no different from many other models in this review—above-the-ankle cut, thick midsoles, fairly aggressive sole and tread—and yet, they provide exemplary performance.
+What sets the Breeze LT apart is that it incorporates all these things into an insanely lightweight package.
+With comfortable padding, supportive midsoles, and a stable design, the Breeze LTs held their own on multi-day trips and rugged, uneven terrain.
+We felt fast on the trail without worrying about losing footing or instability.
+At the end of a long day on the trail, our feet were thankful for these boots.

 Vasque had to cut a few corners to make the LT's as light as possible.
-Weighing in under a pound and a half (1.38 pounds to be exact), these boots are over half a pound lighter than the burliest boots in this review.
-With less and lighter-weight materials, we are skeptical that these boots will provide the longevity that some others we tested seem to offer.
+Weighing in under a pound and a half (1.38 pounds in US Women's size 7.5), these boots are over half a pound lighter than the burliest boots in this review.
+Because of the materials used in their construction, we are concerned with the long-term durability of these boots, especially in comparison to the all-leather options we've reviewed.
 They also leaked a bit of water through the mesh upper during testing.
 We found the Breeze to provide plenty of traction and grip regardless, and unless you're in a continuously wet environment, we think the advantages of nimble, shoe-like weight on our feet outweigh the small drawbacks we found.

 Read review: Vasque Breeze LT GTX - Women's